List of Ireland Twenty20 International cricket records: Highest strike rates

-Ravija Sandaruwan of Kuwait holds the record for highest strike rate, with minimum 250 balls faced qualification, with 165.80.
-Gareth Delany is the Irishmen with the highest strike rate.

-Highest strike rates in an inning
+Highest strike rates in an innings

-Dwayne Smith of West Indies strike rate of 414.28 during his 29 off 7 balls against Bangladesh during 2007 ICC World Twenty20 is the world record for highest strike rate in an innings.
-Kevin O'Brien during his innings of 42* of 16 balls against Netherlands during the 2014 ICC World Twenty20 is the leading Irishmen in this list. and Dinesh Karthik with his innings of 29* off 8 balls against Bangladesh in the final of the 2018 Nidahas Trophy against Bangladesh holds the top position for an Ireland player in this list.

 Most runs in a calendar year

 Paul Stirling of Ireland holds the Irish record for most runs scored in a calendar year with 748 runs scored in 2019.

 Most runs in a series

 The 2014 ICC World Twenty20 in Bangladesh saw Virat Kohli set the record for the most runs scored in a single series scoring 319 runs.
 He is followed by Tillakaratne Dilshan with 317 runs scored in the 2009 ICC World Twenty20.
 Stirling also holds the Irish record for most runs in a serie with 291 runs in the 2019 ICC Men's T20 World Cup Qualifier.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

-Tillakaratne Dilshan of Sri Lanka, Pakistan's Umar Akmal and Ireland's Kevin O'Brien has scored the equal highest number of ducks in T20Is with 10 such knocks.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-Shakib Al Hasan is the highest wicket-taker in T20Is.
-George Dockrell is the highest ranked Irishmen bowler on the all-time.